 - SSDs are smaller than HDDs.
 Their modern, streamlined design is smaller in physical size than standard hard disk drives at a mere 2.5 inches (6.35 cm).
-M.2 NVME SSDs are smaller and perform better than SATA interfaces.
+M.2 NVMe SSDs are smaller and perform better than SATA interfaces.
 SSDs don’t need rotating magnetic disks or a metal arm to shuffle the data around; they’re made up of just one small, stationary part.
-They also weigh significantly less than hard disk drives, so you won’t be adding another heavy part to weigh down an already heavy PC tower.
+They also weigh significantly less than hard disk drives, so you won’t add another heavy part to weigh down an already heavy PC tower.

 - SSDs have faster boot and load times.
 Solid-state drives can access your data faster than hard disk drives.
-HDDs must constantly move and reposition their disks and arm while reading and writing, whereas SSDs have no moving parts and can load files and boot programs almost instantly.
+HDDs must constantly move and reposition their disks and arms while reading and writing, whereas SSDs have no moving parts and can load files and boot programs almost instantly.

 - SSDs are sturdier.
 Yet another benefit of the solid-state drive’s small size and lack of separate, breakable parts is its durability.
-HDDs are incredibly prone to damage from drops and falls since they consist of multiple disks and a flimsy actuator arm that can bump up against each other and corrupt your precious data.
+HDDs are incredibly prone to damage from drops and falls since they consist of multiple disks and a flimsy actuator arm that can bump against each other and corrupt your precious data.
 However, SSDs can withstand more damage thanks to their sleek yet substantial design.

 - SSDs use less power.
 Even though the power drain isn’t quite as noticeable on a desktop gaming computer as on a gaming laptop, HDDs still use substantial power to access your data.
 As a result, using an SSD to store your data is more energy-efficient than using an HDD and can even help lower the cost of your electric bill each month.

 Overall, it’s easy to see why gaming enthusiasts today prefer SSDs and why the HDD is slowly becoming obsolete.
-However, HDDs still have their proponents, and many people with gaming PCs prefer them to or even use one alongside an SSD in a dual storage setup.
+However, HDDs still have their proponents, and many people with gaming PCs prefer them or even use one alongside an SSD in a dual storage setup.

 Can you use an external SSD for PC gaming?